liferay/alloy-editor/content/docs/Develop/create_skin.md

 ---
+layout: develop
+title: Create Skins
 description: AlloyEditor bundles a couple of gorgeus skins that you can use out of the box.
 However, if you need a better integration with your app's look and feel, you can easily create your own skin.

-layout: "guide"
-title: "Create Skins"
 order: 5
 ---